Levi2288/Akira-Client/README.md

 - java dev
 - C++ dev
-- and maybe a website developer ?questionmark
+- and maybe a website developer ? questionmark i want to make a good website / login thing but i dont have the time to learn that too

 do u get paid if you join us?